The Sims 3 expansion packs: Reception

 Seasons received "mixed or average" reception according to aggregator Metacritic, which gave the game a rating of 73 out of 100 based on 12 reviews.

 Destructoid gave the game a "mediocre" score of 5 out of 10, citing a lack of new careers and public lots.
 Jon Michael from IGN gave the game a 7.5 rating out of 10 and believes "[The game is] a solid gateway expansion that builds on the rules without overwhelming you, but still adds enough variety that you'll never want to play without it."
 Amanda "StormyDawn" Hale from Worthplaying.com gave the game an 8.7/10 and claimed even though it isn't a large expansion pack, it is one that it is important for any Sims collection – "It's not the biggest expansion for Sims 3...[but] it may just be the most important."

+Mobile version

+Although Seasons was not released on mobile platforms, a winter season based expansion pack for the Java version of The Sims 3 called the Winter Edition was released in some regions in January 2014.

 University Life

 The Sims 3: University Life is the ninth expansion pack for The Sims 3, released in North America on March 5, 2013, coinciding with the release of another Maxis title, SimCity.
 It is the spiritual successor to The Sims 2: University.